-The second interpretation is that developing countries might reach high economic development without accumulating energy-intensive capital.
+The second interpretation is that developing countries might reach high levels of economic development without accumulating energy-intensive capital.
 Of course, for our analysis focusing on infrastructure it is also conceivable that necessary inputs are imported; however, as both steel and cement are not easy to transport, importing these inputs over large, trans-regional distances seems to be rather unlikely and would be unprecedented in the past.
 Also, it is not indicative from scenario results that energy for steel and cement is provided in other regions.
 In principle it is possible to imagine societies whose economic growth is not based on capital accumulation, thinking of a service-oriented society.

 Both interpretations imply strong underlying assumptions.
-Some of the results are based on the ReMIND-R model, which does not explicitly include energy needs for development.
-However, we have shown that the general tendency of very low levels of final energy per capita consumption is robust over a whole set of different models.
+Some of the results are based on the ReMIND-R model, which does not explicitly represent the energy needs for the infrastructure build-up during the development process, nor includes any explicit energy access targets for development.
+We have shown that the general tendency of very low levels of final energy per capita consumption is robust over a whole set of different models.
 Our results point to the need to spell out the details of energy demand structures more explicitly, in particular for the developing world.
 Analyzing energy needs at different stages of development is a promising future area of research.
-A possible outcome of calibrating IAMs to such bottom-up derivations of energy demand with could be that current mitigation scenarios are too optimistic with respect to energy consumption in developing countries.
+A possible outcome of calibrating IAMs to such bottom-up derivations of energy demand could be that current mitigation scenarios are too optimistic with respect to energy consumption in developing countries.
 Such a finding could challenge one of the most important conclusions derived by IAMs, namely that mitigation costs can be expected to be comparatively modest.
 In general, this analysis raises the question whether a stronger differentiation between developed and developing countries is necessary in IAMs.
 For example, IA modelers could represent energy access policy targets in terms of a minimal energy input level that should be achieved to guarantee reasonable development levels.
 As of today, these questions - along with other important issues of sustainability - are not taken into account in most IAM analyses.

-17 One could even argue that climate change impacts will increase the demand for cement, due to increased corrosive damages at existing infrastructure (Stewart et al. 2011).
+&lt;sup>20 One could even argue that climate change impacts will increase the demand for cement, due to increased corrosive damages at existing infrastructure (Stewart et al. 2011).